chucktilbury/vmachine/notes.md

 * Look at implementing the notion of a function using structs.
 Instead of a raw label for a call instruction, it will be a named struct that has the function parameters and return value built into it, as well as the code that implements the function.

+* need to add name spaces to support structs.

 # Future

 * Reduce the library code to a few headers if possible.